 Smart televisions include apps for Netflix, YouTube, Hulu and more

 But if that isn't possible, then don't worry.
-Buy the one which offers the best pictures quality (Ultra HD, HDR, HDR 10, Dolby Vision, IMAX Enhanced, in ascending order) for your budget, then pick up a streaming box.
+Buy the one that offers the best pictures quality (Ultra HD, HDR, HDR 10, Dolby Vision, HDR10+, IMAX Enhanced, in ascending order) for your budget, then pick up a streaming box.
 Apple, Amazon, Google and Roku all offer good candidates at a range of prices.
 Just make sure the streaming device offers the same picture and sound quality as your TV and sound system.
 The Apple TV 4K is a good option here, as it is one of the very few devices to offer Dolby Vision and Dolby Atmos.